Larrychi101/NaijaSDGs2023-SoloFin-Npsv25/README.md

 # Our Whys?
 - Access to financial services and tailored solutions can stimulate entrepreneurship and innovation
-- By empowering individuals through tailored financial journeys, we can drive economic growth and stimulate entrepreneurship and innovation
+- By empowering individuals through tailored financial journeys, we can drive economic growth